 Proposed video lecture segmentation that splits lectures into bite-sized topics.
 Approached this problem by first learning the lecture-clip representations by leveraging visual, textual, and OCR cues using a pretext self-supervised task of matching lecture narrations with temporally aligned visual content.
 Used these learned representations to temporally segment the lectures using an algorithm called TW-FINCH.
 Introduced a new dataset, AVLectures, a large-scale dataset consisting of 86 courses with over 2,350 lectures covering various STEM subjects from MIT-OpenCourseWare, which we used for pre-training, fine-tuning, and evaluating the segmentation performance.

-Darshan Singh S, Anchit Gupta, C.V.
+Darshan Singh, Anchit Gupta, C.V.
 Jawahar and Makarand Tapaswi

 Winter Conference on Applications of Computer Vision (WACV), 2023